erikedwards4/util/README.md

 util: basic utility functions

-Erik Edwards (erik.edwards4@gmail.com)

 ================================================

 Command-line tools in C++ for conversion, selection, and basic info.
 These util functions support all data types and up to 4-D tensors.

 This also has the header file cmli.cpp that is used for all of my command-line tools.
-This is from my previous general project "command-line libraries" (CMLI), which was to
+This is from my previous general project "command-line libraries" (CMLI), whose purpose was to
 allow command-line use and intercommunication between NumPy and various C++ numerical libraries.

 Input/output is supported for NumPy tensors (https://numpy.org/), and several C++ tensor formats: